marcusalenius/marcusalenius.github.io/markdown/attention.md

 We would like to consider all the words that came before it.
 So, instead of letting the context vector for "a" just be the embedding of "a", we could define the context vector for "a" to be the average of the embeddings of "once", "upon", and "a".
 That way, when we feed the context vector into our classifier, it has baked in information about all preceding words.

 This is a lot better.
 It solves our "the sun is a time" problem.
 But it raises another issue.
-Take the phrase "another words for big is" which we train to complete with "large".
-Recall that this means that we have learned the weights in matrix such that the context vector associated with "is", which is the average of the embeddings for "another", "word", "for", "big", "is", is most similar to the row corresponding to "large".
+Take the phrase "the capital of France is" which we train to complete with "Paris".
+Recall that this means that we have learned the weights in the matrix such that the context vector associated with "is", which is the average of the embeddings for "the", "capital", "of", "France", "is", is most similar to the row corresponding to "Paris".

-Now consider the phrase "another word for help is".
+Now consider the phrase "the capital of Spain is".
 All but one words are the same, so the average embedding will be very similar to that of the previous phrase.
-Hence, it is likely that our classifier will output "large" here as well.
-So, we'd get "another word for help is large" instead of the desired "another word for help is assist".
+Hence, it is likely that our classifier will output "Paris" here as well.
+So, we'd get "the capital of Spain is Paris" instead of the desired "the capital of Spain is Madrid".

 <div class="body-image">
     <img src="" alt="">
     <div class="image-text">Some figure where I show the classification with very similar vectors outputting the same predicted word.</div>
 </div>

 What happened here?
 The issue was that all words were weighted equally.
 We would like to weigh certain words more than others.
-In the example above, we would have liked to weigh the words "big" and "help" more in their respective phrases.
+In the example above, we would have liked to weigh the words "France" and "Spain" more in their respective phrases.
 But how do we know how much to weigh each word?
 To develop an answer to that question, it will help to get visual.

 ### Embeddings